MySQL

 TIMESTAMP_LTZ(3) NOT NULL

-The time at which the change occurred in the database.
-If the record is from the historical snapshot of the table instead of the Binlog, this value is 0.
+The time the row was changed in the database.
+If the record is from the historical data of the table instead of the binary log, this value is always 0.

 Note